UWindsor offers resources to assist you. We are here to support you!

 Stay Safe with the Safe Lancer App.
 It provides One-touch access to Campus Police and Windsor Police (emergency and non-emergency numbers).
 Please visit Campus Community Police

-Student Accessibility Services offers services and supports for students.
-Please visit Student Accessibility Services
+Student Accessibility Services offers services and supports for students on campus.
+Please visit Student Accessibility Services for contact information.

 The Student Awards and Financial Aid Office has information on financial aid, scholarships and the Ignite program.